List of Neighbours characters introduced in 1994: Zac Willis

-Shannon Zachary "Zac" Willis, played by Jay Callahan, was born on screen during the episode broadcast on 25 July 1994.
-Zac is the son of Gaby Willis (Rachel Blakely) and Jack Flynn (Mark Pennell).
-Blakely thought motherhood would be an eye opener for Gaby, saying "She thinks she can juggle work and home life and the baby will look after himself.
-She's going to get a real shock when she realises how difficult it's going to be to bring up a child."
+Zachary "Zac" Willis, played by Jay Callahan, made his first appearance on 25 July 1994.
+Zac is born to Gaby Willis (Rachel Blakely) who had become pregnant after a brief relationship with her flying instructor, Jack Flynn (Mark Pennell).
+On the same day as Zac's birth, Cheryl Stark (Caroline Gillmer) gives birth to her daughter.

-Gaby becomes pregnant after a brief relationship with her flying instructor, Jack Flynn.
-Shortly after she announces her pregnancy, Cheryl Stark (Caroline Gillmer) also announces she is pregnant.
 Gaby gives birth to a healthy baby boy, while Cheryl gives birth to a daughter who is premature.
 Gaby names her son Shannon, but Cheryl also uses the name for her daughter.
 While registering the birth, Gaby's father Doug Willis (Terence Donovan) names his grandson Zachary, after his grandfather.
 Gaby is not happy, but realises she likes the shortened version of the name, Zac.
 Jack returns and says he wants to be a part of his son's life.
 When Gaby gets a job in Darwin, Jack decides to move there with her and Zac.
 Shortly before they leave, the Willis family hold a naming ceremony at Number 28 and Gaby plants a tree for Zac.

-Josephine Monroe, author of Neighbours: The First 10 Years, commented that it was "in true Neighbours style" that both Gaby and Cheryl went into labour at the same time.
+Blakely said working with a two-week old baby had put her off having children for a few years.
+She also found working with a young baby to be a challenge, saying "We're only allowed to have the baby on set with the lights up for 30 seconds at a time.
+Then the lights automatically go down.
+So everything has to be done in chops and changes.
+It's hard to pick up emotionally where you left off."
+However, Blakely also said that Callahan had been "a dream" to work with.
+Blakely thought motherhood would be an eye opener for Gaby, saying that "she thinks she can juggle work and home life and the baby will look after himself.
+She's going to get a real shock when she realises how difficult it's going to be to bring up a child."
+Both Gaby and Zac departed the serial in 1994, after Blakely quit the show.

+The character was reintroduced during the episode broadcast on 23 September 2025, with Alex Kaan taking over the role.
+Zac is a love interest for Colton Keys (Jakob Ambrose).
+The pair meet at the Back Lane Bar, where they share a kiss.
+Zac later moves in with his uncle Brad Willis's former wife Terese Willis (Rebekah Elmaloglou) on Ramsay Street.